-I have worked in various NHS Trusts over the past 25 years and have seen a slow improvement in the management of the hospitals I have worked in.
-By far the best in my personal experience is my present main Trust honorary employer University College London NHS Foundation Trust.
+I have worked in various NHS Trusts over the past 30 + years and have seen a slow improvement in the management of the hospitals I have worked in.
+All places have had their strengths and weaknesses.
+But generally standards are rising and that is what expected by the public.

 When reflecting on the National Health Service I am struck by two possibly diametric concepts both derived from Nobel Prize winners.